Klimatizace/KlimatizaceTomes/README.md

 To set up a remote and production database, you need to create a PostgreSQL database and obtain the connection string.
 One recommended option is to use [Prisma PostgreSQL](https://www.prisma.io/?via=nextjs-boilerplate), which provides a free PostgreSQL database.
 This database is compatible and has been tested with Next.js Boilerplate.

 After creating your Prisma account, you can get the connection string in the `Connect to your database` section and select the `Any client` tab.
 Then, you can generate the connection string by clicking the `Generate database credentials` button.
 Finally, you can copy the connection string and add the `DATABASE_URL` variable to the `.env.local` file.
+The local PGlite server bundled with the project now listens on port `6543`, so the default development connection string is `postgresql://postgres:postgres@127.0.0.1:6543/postgres`.

 ### Translation (i18n) setup